klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 However, the court may dismiss the petition if it finds the same patently without merit or prosecuted manifestly for delay, or if the questions raised therein are too unsubstantial to require consideration.
 In such event, the court may award in favor of the respondent treble costs solidarily against the petitioner and counsel, in addition to subjecting counsel to administrative sanctions under Rules 139 and 139-B of the Rules of Court.

-The Court may impose motu proprio, based on res ipsa loquitur, other disciplinary sanctions or measures on erring lawyers for patently dilatory and unmeritorious petitions for *certiorari*.
+The Court may impose *motu proprio*, based on res ipsa loquitur, other disciplinary sanctions or measures on erring lawyers for patently dilatory and unmeritorious petitions for *certiorari*.

 **§9.
 Service and enforcement of order or judgment.**

-A certified copy of the judgment rendered in accordance with the last preceding §shall be served upon the court, quasi-judicial agency, tribunal, corporation, board, officer or person concerned in such manner as the court may direct, and disobedience thereto shall be punished as contempt.
-An execution may issue for any damages or costs awarded in accordance with §1 of Rule 39.
+A certified copy of the judgment rendered in accordance with the last preceding section shall be served upon the court, quasi-judicial agency, tribunal, corporation, board, officer or person concerned in such manner as the court may direct, and disobedience thereto shall be punished as contempt.
+An execution may issue for any damages or costs awarded in accordance with Section 1 of Rule 39.

- <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 66 *QUO WARRANTO </p> *
+<p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 66 <i>QUO WARRANTO</i> </p>

 **§1.
 Action by Government against individuals.**